schema-inspector/schema-inspector/README.md

 Bower is not officially-supported as a build tool and references to it will be removed from the repository in versions 3.0.0+.

+## Comparison with JSON Schema

+`schema-inspector` is not compatable with JSON Schema.
+They are two different ways to validate data.
+However, the main difference is that `schema-inspector` supports sanitization of data.

 ## Version 2.0.0

 To fix a security vulnerability in the 1.x.x email Regex expression used, a new Regex expression was used which may be